 Okay, so I am a little obsessed with pumpkin at the moment.

-Naturally Sweetened Pumpkin Butter Uses:
+Serve Pumpkin Butter

-- Slather it on toast, English muffins, Pumpkin Muffins, Apple Spice Bread or even pancakes.
+- Slather it on toast, English muffins, Pumpkin Muffins, Apple Spice Bread, or even pancakes.

 - Stir into cooked oatmeal and top with chopped nuts.